All students planning to graduate must file for degree candidacy and initiate the formal degree check process prior to receiving their diploma.

 - All majors must make an appointment to see an advisor listed to the left to begin this process.

 In order to have your name printed in the UA commencement booklet, you must file for candidacy by the end of March if you plan to graduate in May or August; or by the end of October if you plan to graduate in December.
+Please note the deadline for the commencement booklet is after the priority deadline, meaning a late fee will be charged.
 It is strongly recommended that you file for candidacy and have your degree check done the semester prior to your expected graduation, after you have finalized your course enrollment for that term.
 This way, if there are any problems with meeting graduation requirements, they can be caught early.
 Please note that the priority deadline for applying for graduation is February 1 for Spring semesters and September 1 for Fall semesters.
 Applications will be accepted after this date, but you will be charged a late fee.

 To file for degree candidacy: